charanteja333/macdevsetup/README.md

 Just like the terminal, let's configure our editor a little.

-Now for the color scheme, i use solalrized dark .
-I'm going to change the **Theme** (which is how the tabs, the file explorer on the left, etc. look) and the **Color Scheme** (the colors of the code).
+For the **Color Scheme** (the colors of the code), i use solarized dark .
+I'm going to change the **Theme** (which is how the tabs, the file explorer on the left, etc. look) .
 Again, feel free to pick different ones, or stick with the default.

 A popular Theme is the [Soda Theme](https://github.com/buymeasoda/soda-theme).
 To install it, run  :